m-kupiec/compendium-javascript/README.md

 - property name returned from an expression
 - computed properties: property name returned from an expression and used in object literal

+Accessing non-existing property will result in getting `undefined`

+`in` operator checks if a property with the given name exists in the object (even if its value is `undefined`)

 `delete` operator is used to remove a property

 ##### 💠 Property Value Shorthand